 To share a collection, press , this will open the following window.

-Collections that an ELN user has obtained as shared collections from another user are subject to a rights system, which is always defined by the original owner.
+Collections that a Chemotion ELN user has obtained as shared collections from another user are subject to a rights system, which is always defined by the original owner.
 According to these system, the recipient of the shared collection can perform certain actions on it.
 The original owner can optionally set a Role to the recipient.
 Each role corresponds to a default Permission level, and means that Everything is being shared when it comes to the detail level for samples, reactions, wellplates, and screens.
 The original owner can still change those Permission levels and detail levels, but in this case the Role already set will be removed.
 The following table shows the possible Roles with the corresponding Permission levels.

 The Permission levels are sorted in a hierarchy, where every higher level includes all the permissions of the lower ones.